 ❋ Yogananda tells others to correct their thinking.
 (Matthew 10:36; Geza Vermes 2012)

 "A thing worth doing is worth doing well"

-Yogananda said other things too, but let us focus on his own will-way doings here.
 Some could tell you that rallying and starting a world university on a hilltop and fail to make it work and last for more than a few days, weeks or months is disappointing and less than desirable.
 So let us investigate the problem that talking big of a way and not finding one that lasts for more than a few weeks:

-Thus, Yogananda and SRF had their spiritual world university in 1941, but it did not last.
+Thus, Yogananda and SRF had their (not accredited) university in 1941, but it did not last.
 Rather, it had a certain large mushroom quality - unlike his Golden World City in Encinitas in San Diego county.
 The plans for it have been scrapped, even though Yogananda declared in his magazine (1946) that he would make a supreme effort to create it, by the way.
 [Big Yogananda words again, and no fulfilment so far]

 These tidings may be too hard to look into squarely for Yogananda believers.
 (Yogananda Harmony Association, Paramhansa Yogananda: History, Life, Mission, chap 1; Meares 2013).

 Gullibility could be factor to consider in oneself, if taken in by a false prophet like Yogananda or someone else of that sort.
 It is high time SRF goes for letting gullible beginner members come across the real Yogananda, instead of giving him a misleading, gilded veneer of a sort.
 If a goat is black on one side and white on the other side, it is misleading to tell it is all white.
 It can be still more harmful to gild it on the side that is shown to the public for the wrong reasons.

 ❋ Proper alternatives to talking big, and more or less in vain so, might be sought out.

 Should SRF vie with Ananda?